 Am I eligible?

-To apply for one of our homes, you must be unable to afford to buy your own home or rent from a private landlord.
+To apply for one of our homes you'll need to demonstrate that you / joint applicant have a housing need and you must be unable to afford to buy your home or rent from a private landlord.
 We check your affordability based on your income and savings.

 This will depend on your household need and family circumstances.
 We always try to make sure homes are let to best meet your need.